 Coaching Accountability for Impact on People and Results

 The balance between productivity and work relationships is the key to team success.
-When people choose difficult behaviors that inhibit a culture of accountability, this balance can be difficult to maintain.
+When people choose difficult behaviors that inhibit a culture of accountability, this balance can be challenging to maintain.
 For example, the most productive employee may regard work relationships as being irrelevant to success.
 Or, the resistor-to-change may spread negativity within the work environment.
 In today’s empowered work environment, leaders must encourage employee accountability for behavior that positively impacts customers, team members and any other person with whom an employee interacts, as well as behavior that impacts results.
-Learn to overcome these team-inhibiting behaviors.

 - Identify Behaviors that Avoid Accountability